GCS worked with Montana DNRC to create a NextGen Cruising application based on ArcGIS Enterprise concepts and architecture.

 GCS developed a custom Esri Collector for ArcGIS application running on Apple iPads for timber cruise designs and data compilation, all integrated with a customized ArcGIS Online web application called NextGen Cruiser.

-The management of Montana’s forested trust lands is to maximize long-term revenue while promoting healthy and diverse forests on over 700,000 acres.
+The management of Montana’s forested trust lands is to maximize long-term revenue while promoting healthy and diverse forests.
 Revenue from forested trust lands is mainly derived from the sale of forest products.
 GCS’s custom tools have allowed DNRC to meets its legislative mandate to maintain inventory of forested trust lands and meet harvest volume goals.

 NextGen Cruiser relies upon a customized ArcGIS Online web application interface for designing timber cruises, preparing the data for Collector and compiling/reporting results.